Azure/azure-service-bus-dotnet/samples/ReceiveSample/readme.md

-# Get started with sending to Service Bus queues
+# Get started with receiving from Service Bus queues

 In order to run the sample in this directory, replace the following bracketed values in the `Program.cs` file.